deepforge-dev/webgme-plotly/README.md

  panel parameters.
 ```
 params = {
-    activeNodeMetaName: The active node meta name for PlotlyGraph panel to be applied
     plotlyDataAttribute: The active node attribute which stores plotly JSON
     embedded: If true, the visualizer will expect a parent visualizer to call "selectedObjectChanged".
 If false, it will subscribe to WebGME events.
 }